pagopa/io-services-cms/.changeset/funny-feet-allow.md

 "io-services-cms-webapp": patch
 ---

-Log non json response received from jira
+Log not json response received from jira